bytrangle/my-website/content/insight/make-python-3-default-macos/index.md

 ---
 title: "How to Make Python 3 the Default in MacOS"
 date: "2020-09-03"
-featuredImage: "python-programming.jpg"
+titledImage:
+  {
+    path: "computer-screen-full-of-codes.jpg",
+    credit: '<span>Photo by <a href="https://unsplash.com/@markusspiske?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Markus Spiske</a> on <a href="https://unsplash.com/s/photos/programming?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>',
+  }
 category: "programming"
 description: "Learn how to set up Python 3 as the default on your Mac so you can make the most of it in the shortest time."
 ---

 There are certain processes I've been doing that I know are inefficient, but I stick with it out of laziness.

 I'm talking about Python 3.
 I've been using it on and off for a few years but never set it as my default version.

 I have multiple Python versions which I can't keep track of, and a few Python interpreters which require me to google frantically every time I run them, because I just don't use them frequently enough to remember

 However, with the bittersweet “departure” of Python 2, I think it's time to do it properly.

 Don't be fooled by the task name.
 Just like many things in programming, there are several ways to set default Python version, but some are more inefficient than others.

 If you are wondering what the best method it, please read on.

 ## Install pyenv